-2) Start by giving your new policy a name.
-This name will be used to auto-generate a policy tag - you can change the tag if you like.
+- Start by giving your new policy a name.
+This name will be used to auto-generate a policy tag, which can be changed if desired.
 This tag will be shown against all files and folders that match the policy.

-3) You can add an optional description for the policy, which will be displayed underneath the policy in the Custom Policies section.
+You can also add an optional description for the policy, which will be displayed underneath the policy in the Custom Policies section.

 - The policy name must be less than 50 characters and can contain only alphabetic characters (a-z, A-Z), spaces and periods.

 - The tag can contain only 2 to 4 alphabetic characters and must be unique among your policies’ tags.

 - The optional policy description can be up to 100 characters.